-Ayan Roy-Chowdhury is a Technology Specialist and Patent Agent in the Washington, D.C., office of Fish & Richardson.
+Ayan Roy-Chowdhury is an Associate in the Washington, D.C., office of Fish & Richardson.
 He works on patent prosecution and post-grant matters in electrical and computer engineering, mechanical engineering, software and medical devices.

 The technology areas in which Dr. Roy-Chowdhury practices include telecommunications; communication networks including sensor, wireless and satellite networks; network security and cryptography; signal processing algorithms and software tools for signal processing; semiconductor devices and circuits, including memory technologies; mobile devices and applications; software user interfaces; interactive voice applications and systems; mechanical devices; medical appliances; online search infrastructure; database systems; cloud computing technologies; and business methods, among others.
 His experience encompasses all stages of the patent prosecution lifecycle, including application drafting; filing in the US and coordinating filings in foreign jurisdictions; prosecuting applications – including office actions and patent appeals; and continuing applications.
 As part of this experience, Dr. Roy-Chowdhury regularly interacts with examiners at the United States Patent and Trademark Office, and with associates in foreign jurisdictions.
 In addition to patent prosecution, Dr. Roy-Chowdhury works on other intellectual property aspects in the above technology areas, including post-grant practice, such as inter partes reviews and patent reexaminations; due diligence; and opinions and strategic counseling.